Hemakuta Hill, Hampi

 Hemakuta Hill offers one of the clearest sunset views over Virupaksha Temple’s gopuram.

-Rocky & Uneven Surfaces 🔆
+Rocky Terrain & Uneven Surfaces 🔆

 The hilltop has uneven stone platforms and broken temple remains.
 While exploring, it’s important to watch your steps, especially near edges and collapsed structures.